davidk7680/independent-study/blog-entries/entry-1.md

 ##### Thoughts and Reflection

-I could've taken it easy in my last project of my senior year, howver I think this is the project that counts the most.
+I could've taken it easy in my last project of my senior year, however I think this is the project that counts the most.
 Not because it is a project that you have to thoughtfully take care of over the next 9 weeks.
 Or because you have to finish the SEP with a BAM.
 I truly think this project is the start of how you use software in your life.
 This independent study is how you will study or be a small part of your future.
 Depending on what I want to do can be all but determined right here.
 So stay tuned!